 6. The benefits of fleet maintenance software

-Central to successful fleet maintenance program is having a system in place that can effectively manage them and this is where technology plays its part. any
+Central to successful fleet maintenance programme is having a system in place that can effectively manage them and this is where technology plays its part. any

 Fleet maintenance software supports managers by ensuring that maintenance schedules are completed within timescales.
 Such systems will also enable adjustments to be made to schedules to meet changing requirements and provide automated notifications to drivers, shop supervisors and technicians.

-Any successful fleet maintenance program needs to ensure that vehicles continue to operate safely through a proactive, systematic and cost-effective approach.
+Any successful fleet maintenance programme needs to ensure that vehicles continue to operate safely through a proactive, systematic and cost-effective approach.